 A typical shingles dosage will be 800 mg of Aciclovir every 4 hours, five times per day for seven to ten days.

 A typical chickenpox dosage of Aciclovir will be 800 mg four times per day for five days.
-It is best to start taking Aciclovir as soon as your first signs of chickenpox appear; it may not be effective if your treatment is started more than 24 hours after onset of symptoms.
+It is best to start taking Aciclovir as soon as your first signs of chickenpox appear; it may not be effective if your treatment is started more than 24 hours after the onset of symptoms.

 The number of Aciclovir tablets you should take will vary, depending on the strength of the tablets and what you’re using them for.